gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 Gatsby works out of the box with CSS Modules.

-Let's build a page using CSS Modules.
+Build a page using CSS Modules.

-First, let's create a new `Container` component.
+First, create a new `Container` component.
 Create a new directory at `src/components` and then, in this new directory, create a file named `container.js` and paste the following: